About Operator Submission And Validation Environment (OSAVE)

 • breakout tanks

-Pipeline operators are required by PHMSA to review their NPMS data annually for accuracy.
-OSAVE aids pipeline operators in the annual review process with tools, queries, and methods to notify NPMS staff that the data is still accurate or fulfill the yearly NPMS submission requirement in the event that changes have occurred.
-This application is not intended for anyone other than pipeline operators with data in the NPMS.
+Operators are required by PHMSA to review their NPMS data annually for accuracy.
+OSAVE aids operators in the annual review process with tools, queries, and methods to notify NPMS staff that the data is still accurate or fulfill the annual NPMS submission requirement if changes have occurred.
+This application is not intended for anyone other than operators subject to NPMS reporting requirements.

-The OSAVE map viewer is intended to be used at any time throughout the year and allows operators to view the spatial location and attribute information of the OPID’s pipelines, LNG plants, and breakout tanks.
-However, OSAVE is geared specifically for pipelines, and the Data Summary tools only reflect the pipelines in the NPMS national layer for the corresponding OPID.
-The display of submission history reflects only the pipeline submissions.
-The submission-based workflows (e.g., notification of no changes, edits via a map viewer or additions to existing data in place of a traditional submission, traditional submissions replacing all existing data, and removal of all pipelines) are for pipeline data only.
-To review LNG plant or breakout tank data, operators may use either OSAVE or PIMMA, as both applications have the same functionality in regards to these data layers.
-If it has been identified that changes to the LNG plant and/or breakout tank data are needed, please make the appropriate LNG plant or breakout tank submission to NPMS staff.
-If it is determined that the LNG plant and/or breakout tank data is accurate as is and, therefore, needs no changes, please notify NPMS staff at npms@dot.gov.
+The OSAVE map viewer is intended to be used at any time throughout the year and allows operators to view the spatial location and attribute information of the OPID's pipelines, LNG plants, and breakout tanks.
+However, the Data Summary tools only reflect the pipelines in the NPMS national layer for the corresponding OPID.
+To review LNG plant or breakout tank map data, operators may use either OSAVE or PIMMA, as both applications have the same functionality regarding these data layers.

 For a detailed explanation of OSAVE, please refer to the NPMS Operator Submission Supplemental Instructions and the OSAVE User Guide.
 For 'how to' examples, refer to our instructional videos by topic: